torvalds/linux/Documentation/gpu/amdgpu/display/dcn-overview.rst

 Display Core Next (DCN)
 =======================

-To equip our readers with the basic knowledge of how AMD Display Core Next (DCN) works, we need to start with an overview of the hardware pipeline.
+To equip our readers with the basic kanalwledge of how AMD Display Core Next (DCN) works, we need to start with an overview of the hardware pipeline.
 Below you can see a picture that provides a DCN overview, keep in mind that this is a generic diagram, and we have variations per ASIC.